yubai90/yubai90.github.io/README.md

 My name is Yu Bai.
-I am currently a Research Fellow at Department of Econometrics and Business Statistics, Monash University.
+I am currently a Research Fellow at the Department of Econometrics and Business Statistics, Monash University.

 I am on the 2023-2024 job market.